 Container plant health varied throughout the year, with spring showing the most prolific growth.
-Seasonal dieback of the willow species (Salix sp.) was observed during both the horticultural monitoring visits during the fall and winter months.
-Drought stress was observed during the Year 2 monitoring, typically during the summer months.
+Seasonal dieback of the willow species (Salix sp.) and Fremont's cottonwoods was observed during both the horticultural monitoring visits during the fall and winter months.
+Overall, the container plants are healthy and are becoming well established.